Questions for a health copywriter

 In short, health copywriting is writing that makes money for healthcare brands.
 Copywriting is the process of writing marketing materials that persuades and motivates people to buy something, subscribe, click on a link, or make an appointment.

 Copywriters need to have a deep understanding of the language so they can manipulate and mold words.
 The structure has to make the reader feel heard, understood, and most importantly, wanting what you offer!

-Health copywriting encompasses sales pages, advertisements, web content, emails, product descriptions, and other marketing materials.
+Health copywriting encompasses sales pages, advertisements, website copy, email campaigns, product descriptions, and other marketing materials.